yahiabeethoven/ConnectionsLab/project1/README.md

 * [x] At least one user interaction
 * [x] Utilizes a data set

+## Motivation
+I chose to build this project for several reasons.
+First, I am an avid football fan and I love watching games of multiple teams such as Al Ahly SC, FC Barcelona, and the French national team.
+Furthermore, designing a page that revolves around football and its statistics is very enjoyable for me.
+This specific topic has become relevant recently because national African leagues have become more significant globally and there has been a noticable surge in African players joining top European teams in England, Spain, and Italy.
+Therefore, both European and non-European fans alike would be interested in getting to know more about African football and how these African superstars came to be by exploring their beginnings.
+The words "Champions League" and "football" are recognizable by most, so I used them throughout the websote to help resonate with the audience.

 ## Process

 ## Progress

 I designed one main wireframe for this project given its simple nature and direct approach.